Hellbender Home Wreckers

-The video, “The Last Dragons-Protecting Appalachia’s Hellbenders” introduced us to an incredible prehistoric salamander, the hellbender, which live in our rivers along the East coast of the US.
+“The Last Dragons-Protecting Appalachia’s Hellbenders” introduced us to an incredible prehistoric salamander, the hellbender, which lives in our rivers along the East coast of the US.
 Growing to over 2 feet long, their populations have significantly declined for a number of reasons, one of which is stone stacking.
 You see, hellbenders live under rocks in rivers.
 And they love their rock homes and rarely stray far.
-Move their rock, they can literally die. (see Did You Know Hellbenders for more info).
+Move their rock, they can literally die. (see Did You Know Hellbenders).

 Falling in Love

 But back to the video, one look, very much like the first time Dale and I met, was all it took.
 We were in love!
 Then we discovered the WNC Nature Center in Asheville has a live one and of course, we had to go see him.
 And yes, we confirmed it is a him.
 Next thing we knew, Dale was looking at a big, old piece of alabaster he had in his rock pile and announced: “there is a hellbender in there”.

 After several months of stone chiseling, grinding, sanding and a lot of stone dust, here he is.
 And by the way, we named it “Hellbenders Rock”.
 How fitting!